WICG/webpackage/explainer.md

 from a **distributing URL** that is different from the **publishing URL** of the encoded exchange.
-We talk about the **inner** exchange and its inner request and response, the **outer** resource it's encoded into, and sometimes the outer exchange that fetches the outer resource.
+We talk about the **inner** exchange and its inner request and response, the **outer** resource it's encoded into, and sometimes the outer exchange whose response contains the outer resource.

 ## Component documents